©Psychedelics.com

 This question isn’t just hypothetical for Dr. Alex Belser, MPhil, Ph.D., a clinical scientist, co-editor of Queering Psychedelics, licensed psychologist, and psychedelic researcher at Yale University.
 For him, it’s critical to building a space for the LGBTQ+ community within the nascent “psychedelic renaissance.”

 Dr. Belser has a long history of working with the LGBTQ+ community.
 He started at the 2010 Psychedelic Science Conference, “handing out flyers,” and “doing meet and greets.”
 Dr. Belser’s research was met with a fair share of skepticism and raised eyebrows.
 As he puts it, “a lot of straight folks looked at me and asked, ‘What do psychedelics have to do with being gay?’
-I responded, ‘I’m not really sure how to answer your question right now, but I know that they do.’”
+I responded, ‘I’m not really sure how to answer your question right now, but I know that they do.”

 That sort of question may surprise you.
 For the most part, the psychedelic community is known for being open-minded, free-loving, and inclusive.
 Isn’t it?

-Join Our NewsletterDon’t miss the latest mind expanding news, insights, discoveries and more.
+Don’t miss the latest psychedelic news, events, companies, and more.

 We respect and protect your privacy.
 By subscribing your info will be subject to our privacy policy.
 Unsubscribe easily at any time